 「私はときどき、この写真を見返します。」

-Both sentences include the action of looking at a photo.
+Both sentences include the action “looking at a photo.”

-But they are not saying the same thing.
+But they do not say the same thing.

-「たびに」 means that whenever something happens, the same result happens every time.
+「たびに」 means that whenever something happens, the following thing happens every time.

-In other words, 「たびに」 connects one event to another repeated result, while 「ときどき」 simply shows frequency.
+In other words, 「たびに」 describes a repeated reaction to each occurrence, while 「ときどき」 describes frequency.

 Examples

-The key point is that 「たびに」 includes the feeling of every single time.
+The important point is that 「たびに」 contains the feeling of “every time.”

 For example: